UmerHA/diffusers/examples/controlnet_xs/README.md

 # ControlNet-XS training example

-**Copied from examples/controlnet/README.md and not yet adjusted to ControlNet-XS**
+**Copied from examples/controlnet/README.md and not yet fully adjusted to ControlNet-XS**

 [Adding Conditional Control to Text-to-Image Diffusion Models](https://arxiv.org/abs/2302.05543) by Lvmin Zhang and Maneesh Agrawala.